Frequently Asked Questions

 What If I Need a Different Specialist?

-I have referral and consulting arrangments with a number of colleagues in various fields, should you need assistance beyond what I can provide.
+I have referral and consulting arrangements with a number of colleagues in various fields, should you need assistance beyond what I can provide.
 When needed, I’ll provide you with a list of names and contact information.
 I do not hesitate to refer clients to other providers when I deem that to be in their best interest.

-At times I may determine that a particular technique that I am not credentialled to provide – such as hypnosis, biofeedback, EMDR, homeopathy, acupuncture, flower essence remedies, etc – may facilitate or expedite your progress.
+At times I may determine that a particular technique that I am not credentialed to provide – such as hypnosis, biofeedback, EMDR, homeopathy, acupuncture, flower essence remedies, etc – may facilitate or expedite your progress.
 I have a set of trusted colleagues, one of whom I will refer you to if you need a special therapeutic technique.

 Are There Issues or People You Don’t Work With?